-No allowance for uncollectibles was recorded at June 30, 2014 based on management's expectation that all accounts receivable will be collected through the property tax roll.
+No allowance for uncollectibles has been recorded as of June 30, 2015 based on management's expectation that all accounts receivable will be collected through the regular tax roll.

-Property taxes
+Property Taxes

 Secured property taxes are levied in two equal installments, November 1 and February 1.
 They become delinquent with penalties on December 10 and April 10, respectively.
 The lien date is January 1 of each year.
 Unsecured property taxes are due on March 1 and become delinquent with penalties on August 31.